This is a guest post by Amber Bradshaw of the Coastal Homestead.

 Hurricane Prep #24 – Bathe

 I’m saving this for the last disaster preparation.
 A year ago, we were completely blindsided for the 1000 yr flood and unprepared.
 For a whole week we were unable to use our drains and septic system, this included the bathtubs.
 We are all taking long, luxurious baths and showers before the rain moves in.
 We may get wet after, we may be without water, but we’ll all be clean when it hits.
+For after the hurricane you might want a camp solar shower.

 Hurricane Prep #25 – Evacuate if Needed